CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/soaking_pot.md

 ## Description

 Converts an item into a new one by soaking it in a liquid.
-Can require a campfire
+Can require a campfire.

 ## Identifier